RealOrangeOne/django-sri/README.md

 ## Usage

+### Template Tags

-`django-sri` is designed to be used through template tags:
+`django-sri` is designed to primarily be used through template tags:

 ```html
 {% load sri %}